vbcontrib/VBAngular/README.md

 ```

 ## Prerequisites after getting the project from GitHub
-* Change into the project directory, and further to the subfolder `roamclip`.
+* Change into the project directory, and further to the project subfolder `RoamingClipboardApi`.
 * Enter the following line to restore the npm modules into the node_modules folder.
 ```
 D:\GitHubDev\VbAngular\src\RoamingClipBoardApi>npm install